 - 1/4 cup water

 - 2 teaspoon sugar

 - Pat dry the fish really well, especially so if you use thawed frozen fish fillet.
 Scatter a pinch of salt and ground pepper on the fish.
 Dust with corn starch (or all-purpose flour) to coat the fish so it won't stick when fried on the pan.
 Shake to remove excess starch/flour, and set aside.

 - Mix all the sauce ingredients together in a bowl and set aside.

-- In the same pan, fry the fish for 5 minutes each side.
-Only flip the fish once at the end of 5 minutes, or when you see that the edges of the fish has browned.
+- In the same pan, fry the fish for 5 minutes on each side.
+Flip the fish once at the end of 5 minutes, or once edges of the fish have browned.
 Otherwise, the fish will stick to the pan.
 Set the fish on a serving plate.

-- Reduce the heat to medium and pour the sauce to the pan.
-Wait until it bubbles a bit, then return the garlic, ginger, and scallion into the sauce.
-Cook for a minutes.
+- Reduce the heat to medium and pour the sauce into the pan.
+Once it bubbles a bit, return the garlic, ginger, and scallion into the sauce.
+Cook for a minute.
 Pour the sauce onto the fish.
 Serve immediately with steamed white rice.

 - (*) You can also use all-purpose flour to dust the fish if you don't need the dish to be gluten-free.

 - (**) You can also use regular soy sauce, preferably less-sodium version, if you don't have light soy sauce.
 If you must, you can also use dark soy sauce but do add salt to suit your taste since dark soy sauce is less salty compared to light soy sauce or regular soy sauce.